codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 Enter your email address and name and click **Create your account** to get started.
 Codemagic will then send a six-character authentication key to the provided email address.
 Enter the authentication key and click **Continue** to verify the email address and finish signup.
 Note that an unused key expires in 10 minutes.

 You will be sent a new authentication key every time you need to log in again.

+## Codemagic Authentication Overview

+For Authentication, Codemagic uses an additional verification factor requiring OTP to be sent to the user's email address.

+It's also possible to enable multi-factor authentication (MFA) on the OAuth provider side.
+For example, one can enable MFA on GitHub and sign up via Github on Codemagic.

+Enterprise users can use SSO for enhanced authentication control, limiting access based on geolocation, device, and time range.

 ## Connecting several repository integrations

 You can connect several repository accounts (GitHub, GitLab, Bitbucket) with one Codemagic account or Codemagic team (read more about managing team integrations [here](../getting-started/teams/#managing-team-integrations)).